Night of the Long Knives: Hitler and the Sturmabteilung (SA)

 On 6 July 1933, at a gathering of high-ranking Nazi officials, Hitler declared the success of the National Socialist, or Nazi, seizure of power.
-Now that the NSDAP had seized the reins of power in Germany, he said, it was time to consolidate its control.
+Now that the Nazi Party had seized the reins of power in Germany, he said, it was time to consolidate its control.
 Hitler told the gathered officials, "The stream of revolution has been undammed, but it must be channelled into the secure bed of evolution."

 Hitler's speech signalled his intention to rein in the SA, whose ranks had grown rapidly in the early 1930s.
 Hitler's task would not be simple, however, as the SA made up a large part of Nazism's most devoted followers.
 The SA traced its dramatic rise in numbers in part to the onset of the Great Depression, when many German citizens lost both their jobs and their faith in traditional institutions.
 While Nazism was not exclusively – or even primarily – a working-class phenomenon, the SA fulfilled the yearning of many unemployed workers for class solidarity and nationalist fervour.
 Many stormtroopers believed in the socialist promise of National Socialism and expected the Nazi regime to take more radical economic action, such as breaking up the vast landed estates of the aristocracy.
 When the Nazi regime did not take such steps, those who had expected an economic as well as a political revolution were disillusioned.

-The action Hitler took would not only defang Röhm and the SA as a potential threat to Hitler's personal control of the Nazi Party, but would also serve to strengthen his relationship with the Wehrmacht – the German armed forces – which had long considered the SA to be their primary rival, and which at times outnumbered the military in manpower.
+The action Hitler took would not only defang Röhm and the SA as a potential threat to Hitler's personal control of the Nazi Party, but would also serve to strengthen his relationship with the Wehrmacht – the German armed forces – which had long considered the SA to be their primary rival, the SA at times outnumbering the military in manpower.

+The supporters of Ernst Röhm (Röhm-cult), like the Strasserists, formed one of the ideological factions of the Nazi Party at that time.